-Applications for change to all of the "Positive" buildings in the conservation area, as identified on the Townscape Appraisal map, will be assessed in the light of the "Good Practice Guidance" enclosed at Appendix 3.
+Applications for change to non designated heritage assets in the conservation area, will be assessed in the light of the "Good Practice Guidance" enclosed at Appendix 3.

-2.3 THE POOR QUALITY PAVEMENTS
+2.3 POOR QUALITY PAVEMENTS

 Some of the pavements in the conservation area are poor quality concrete, through which trenches have been cut for the various statutory undertakers.
 These have not been reinstated in matching materials and the overall impression is of a poor quality environment.